 says Kang Wei, Hanfu enthusiast

-However don’t think taking care of ancient Chinese clothing or Hanfu is an easy task since most Hanfu were made of thin fabric and some silk material, many user who own a Hanfu said washing the cloth is the most difficult task, cannot machine wash, must use the old traditional way, by hand if you do not want to ruin the cloth.
+However don’t think taking care of ancient Chinese clothing or Hanfu is an easy task since most Hanfu was made of thin fabric and some silk material, many users who own a Hanfu said washing the cloth is the most difficult task, cannot machine wash, must use the old traditional way, by hand if you do not want to ruin the cloth.
 Some needed an expert cleaner to take care of the cloth washing, yes it is that delicate, well you can imagine how people from ancient era washed their cloth.

 However.
 Wang Tingting, an online broadcaster from Chongqing in southwestern China, said she had been wearing Hanfu regularly for several years, but preferred to see it as the traditional dress of the Han people, not as a fashion style that represented all Chinese.